Mediatek-Cloud/mcs-resources/content/en/tutorial/implementing_using_linkit_one.md

 ![](../images/Linkit_ONE/img_linkitone_18.JPG)

 Congratulations!
-You have completed this tutorial!
+You have completed this tutorial.